Am I a carer?

 Please take advantage of the open visiting policy.
 Open visiting allows you to visit the person you care for at a time that suits you both; help with the daily routine; eat together; be present at doctors’ rounds and continue your caring role if you would like to do so.Download – Supporting our patients: guidance for relatives and friends

-Ask the nurse in charge for a referral to the Carers Support Association.
-They will assist you in gaining the information, resources and support you need.
-Visit the Carers Support Association page for more information.
+Ask the nurse in charge for a referral for carers support.
+West Sussex Carers Support Association or Action for Carers Surrey will assist you in gaining the information, resources and support you need.
+Visit the carers support page for more information.